 Check with your primary care physician before starting an exercise program.
 If your doctor tells you it’s okay to exercise, your activity plan should include both aerobic and muscle-strengthening exercise.
 For most people 30 minutes of moderate activity each day is a reasonable goal.

-You may want to join a fitness center such as one of the Hunterdon Health and Wellness Centers.
-Hunterdon Health and Wellness Centers in Clinton and Whitehouse are premier fitness facilities where patients and members can access Hunterdon Healthcare clinicians and staff for guidance in attaining optimum health and rehabilitation.
+You may want to join a fitness center such as one of the Hunterdon Health & Wellness Centers located in Clinton, Whitehouse Station and Lambertville.
+The Clinton and Whitehouse facilities are premier fitness facilities where patients and members can access Hunterdon Healthcare clinicians and staff for guidance in attaining optimum health and rehabilitation.
 The centers’ approach focuses on the overall wellness of its members, regardless of their fitness level.
 These hospital-based centers offer the professional staff and quality service you’ve come to expect from Hunterdon Healthcare.

-Hunterdon Health and Wellness Centers integrate fitness, disease prevention and health enhancement.
+Hunterdon Health & Wellness Centers integrate fitness, disease prevention, and health enhancement.
 Health risk appraisals, fitness assessments and access to professional staff help you reach your individual goals.
-Whether your health goal is to improve muscle tone, increase cardiovascular endurance, or continue on your road to recovery, the Health and Wellness Centers provide the latest equipment and services for your healthy lifestyle.
+Whether your health goal is to improve muscle tone, increase cardiovascular endurance, or continue on your road to recovery, the Health & Wellness Centers provide the latest equipment and services for your healthy lifestyle.

 Heart and vascular education programs and screenings are held throughout the year at the wellness centers.
-Please check the wellness center website for details, and the community calendar of events.
+Please check the Hunterdon Health & Wellness Center website for details and the community calendar of events.

 Some of the offerings are listed below.
 Be sure to check the calendar of events for these special cardiovascular health screens.